Kale Pasta Salad

 Creamy Balsamic Vinaigrette in a bowl with a whisk.

-Make the dressing first.
-Whisk together ⅓ cup olive oil, 3 Tbsp balsamic vinegar, 2 Tbsp mayonnaise, ½ Tbsp Dijon mustard, 1 clove of minced garlic, ½ tsp dried basil, ¼ tsp salt, and ¼ tsp pepper.
-Set the dressing aside.
+Make the creamy balsamic dressing: Whisk together ⅓ cup olive oil, 3 Tbsp balsamic vinegar, 2 Tbsp mayonnaise, ½ Tbsp Dijon mustard, 1 clove of minced garlic, ½ tsp dried basil, ¼ tsp salt, and ¼ tsp pepper until smooth and creamy.
+The mayo and Dijon help the dressing come together so it coats the kale and pasta instead of sliding right off.
+Set the dressing aside while you prep the rest of the salad.

 cooked penne in a colander.